 Junior Travel Ambassadors

-Our Junior Travel Ambassadors have hosted the Modeshift Star Awards for North Hartfordshire and are awaiting conformation that they have achieved their Gold Modeshift Star.
-Stonehill will be the only school in North Herts to be awarded the Gold level, so keep a watchful eye on the local newspapers for this important news.
+Our Junior Travel Ambassadors have hosted the Modeshift Star Awards for North Hertfordshire and have just received conformation that we have achieved our Gold Modeshift Star.
+Stonehill will be the only school in North Herts to be awarded the Gold level.

 The 4 newly appointed Junior Travel Ambassadors (JTA) from Year 5 have been equipped with shiny JTA badges, and they have bundles of enthusiasm, to inspire everyone to think about road safety and transport!

-Mrs Whittemore met with the class in a PSHCE lesson in September to explain what the role involves and to share the job description outlining what is expected from all of our JTA's.
-Everyone completed application forms for the role noting their interests, strengths and why they feel that they would be a suitable candidate.
+Mrs Whittemore met with the class in September to explain what the role involves and to share the job description outlining what is expected from all of our JTA's.
+Everyone had the opportunity to completed an application form for the role noting their interests, strengths and why they feel that they would be a suitable candidate.

-Mrs Cowie then met with Mrs Whittemore and the retiring JTA's in Year 6 to make their selection.
+Mrs Whittemore read all the applications with the retiring JTA's in Year 6 to make their selection.
 Four new JTA’s from Year 5 were selected who will represent the whole school.